kubernetes/community/contributors/design-proposals/raw-block-pv.md

   mechanisms.

 # Value add to Kubernetes

-  Before the advent of storage plugins, emptyDir and hostPath were widely used to quickly prototype stateless applications in Kubernetes.
-  Both have limitations for their use in application that need to store persistent data or state.
-  EmptyDir, though quick and easy to use, provides no real guarantee of persistence for suitable amount of time.
-  Appropriately used as scratch space, it does not have the HostPath, became an initial offering for local storage, but had many drawbacks.
-Without having the ability to guarantee space & ensure ownership, one would lose data once a node was rescheduled.
-  Therefore, the risk outweighed the reward when trying to  leverage the power of local storage needed for stateful applications like databases.

-  By extending the API for volumes to specifically request a raw block device, we provide an explicit method for volume comsumption, whereas previously it was always a fileystem.
-In addition, the ability to use a raw block device without a filesystem will allow
-  Kubernetes better support of high performance applications that can utilize raw block devices directly for their storage.
+  By extending the API for volumes to specifically request a raw block device, we provide an explicit method for volume comsumption, whereas previously any request for storage was always fullfilled with a formatted fileystem, even when the underlying storage was block.
+In addition, the ability to use a raw block device without a filesystem will allow Kubernetes better support of high performance applications that can utilize raw block devices directly for their storage.
-  For example, MariaDB or MongoDB.
+  Block volumes are critical to applications like databases (MongoDB, Cassandra) that require consistent I/O performance and low latency.
+For mission critical applications, like SAP, block storage is a requirement.

   Specific use cases around improved usage of storage consumption are included in the use cases listed below as follows:
   * An admin wishes to expose a block volume to be consumed as a block volume for the user
   * A user wishes to be specific about the storage consumption and intentionally request a block device
   * A user wishes to utilitze block storage to fully realize the performance of an application tuned to using block devices
-  * A user wishes to utilize raw block devices for consumption from a virtual machine Future use cases include dynamically provisioning and intelligent discovery of existing devices, which this proposal sets the foundation for more fully developing these methods to enable block volume consumption.
+  * A user wishes to utilize raw block devices for consumption from a virtual machine
+  * A user wishes to specify an inline volume as a block device in their pod Future use cases include dynamically provisioning and intelligent discovery of existing devices, which this proposal sets the foundation for more fully developing these methods.

-  When a PV is bound, it is either bound as a raw block device or formatted with a filesystem.
-Therefore, the PVC drives the request and intended usage of the device by specifying the volumeType as part of the API.
+  It is importnant to note that when a PV is bound, it is either bound as a raw block device or formatted with a filesystem.
+Therefore, the PVC drives the request and intended usage of the device by specifying the volumeMode as part of the API.
 This design lends itself to future support of dynamic provisioning by also letting the request intiate from the PVC defining the role for the PV.
+It also allows flexibility in the implementation and storage plugins to determine their support of this feature.

 # Design Overview